High-temperature superconductivity from kinetic energy: Exact solution of two-particle problems

-We first investigate the $N_{e}=2$ case, then it is straightforward to generalize it to the $N_{h}=2$ case.
-We consider the case with two electrons relative to the fully empty vacuum at $x=1$, which is just a product of $\ket{h}$ state.
-In this limit it is convenient to view $\ket{h}$ as an empty state $\ket{0}$ and treat $\ket{d}$ as a double occupancy of the two electrons.
-We consider a basis state that the two electrons are in two different layers separated by a distance of $\bm{R}$ with spin $\sigma, \sigma'$.
-With the periodic boundary condition, the center of mass momentum $\bm{Q}$ is a good quantum number.
-Then the two-body states can be written as plane waves,
+We consider a two hole states with spins $\sigma$ and $\sigma'$, reside in different layers separated by a distance $\bm{R}$.
+With periodic boundary conditions, the center-of-mass momentum $\bm{Q}$ is a good quantum number.
+The two-body states can then be written as plane waves:

-where $N_s=L_x L_y$ is the total number of sites.
-We only list states in two sites, assuming the rest sites are all in the $\ket{h}$ state.
-The superscript $(2e)$ specifies a two-electron state to contrast to the two-hole case $(2h)$.
-In the following we restricted to the zero momentum $\bm{Q}= \bm{0}$ and the spin singlet sector.
-For $\bm{R}\neq\bm{0}$, the spin-singlet state with $\mathbf Q=0$ is
+where $N_s = L_x L_y$ is the total number of sites.
+The superscript $(2h)$ distinguishes two-hole states from two-electron states $(2e)$.

+We here focus on the zero-momentum sector ($\bm{Q} = \bm{0}$) and the spin-singlet sector.
+A two-body state at the different site distinct by $\bm{R}\neq 0$ is given by,